 On 26th June, 2023, the ISSB finally launched its inaugural sustainability standards, ushering in a new era in international corporate reporting

-The International Sustainability Standards Board (ISSB) has issued its first two International Financial Reporting Standards (IFRS): the IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information and IFRS S2 Climate-related Disclosures.
-Both standards fully incorporate the 4 pillars of the Task Force on Climate-related Financial Disclosures (TCFD), namely Governance, Strategy, Risk Management, and Metrics and Targets, and the recent merger between the ISSB an TCFD brings the Standards one step closer to becoming the global baseline for sustainability reporting.
+The The International Sustainability Standards Board (ISSB) has issued its first two IFRS Sustainability Disclosure Standards: the IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information and IFRS S2 Climate-related Disclosures.
+Both standards fully incorporate the 4 pillars of the Task Force on Climate-related Financial Disclosures (TCFD) as well as the Sustainability Accounting Standards Board (SASB) Standards; both are now subsumed under the ISSB as part of the efforts to establish a global baseline for sustainability reporting.

 In this article, we highlight the key changes in the final S1 & S2 standards since the 2022 drafts, explore the implications of the Standards on voluntary & mandatory reporting, and discuss the things to expect from the ISSB in the future.
 For a more general overview & introduction to the ISSB Standards, click here.